-The Auction Closure will occur when the public announcement is made by the Auction Manager / Overseer, revealing the successful organisation to be awarded the license under this process.

-At this point the Successful Bidder will automatically be deemed to have been awarded a provisional license.
-The balance of the Auction fee shall be paid to the Commission within 14 business days, and the WWAS license fee paid within 30 calendar days from the date of issuance of letter of award of the provisional license.
+The Auction Closure will occur when the Public Announcement is made by the Auction Manager / Overseer, revealing the successful Organisations to be awarded the Licences under this process.
+At this point each successful Bidder will automatically be deemed to have been awarded a Provisional License.
+The balance (Winning Bid Amount Less the IBD) of the Auction fee shall be paid to the Commission on or before January 07, 2015.